Formation of $\bar{\rm{H}}^+$ via three body attachment of $\rm{e}^+$ to $\bar{\rm{H}}$: Theoretical consideration

 Let us consider an enviroment where free positrons and electrons move in a close vicinity of antihydrogen $\bar{\rm{H}}$.
 In this case, the positron-electron interaction may lead to attachment of a positron to $\bar{\rm{H}}$ where the released energy is carried away by an electron.
-A scheme of three body attachment with an assisting electron is shown in Fig. \ref{fig:figure1}.
+A scheme of three-body attachment with an assisting electron is shown in Fig. \ref{fig:figure1}.
 Here, $\varepsilon_{k_p}$ ($\varepsilon_{g}$) is the energy of the incident (captured) positron and $\varepsilon_{k_e}$ ($\varepsilon_{k_e'}$) is the energy of the incident (outgoing) electron.

 We choose a reference frame in which $\bar{\rm{H}}$ is at rest and take the position of the antiproton as the origin.
-We begin our consideration of the process with the exact transition amplitude in the post form which reads \cite{post-form}
+We begin our consideration of the process with the exact transition amplitude in the post form which reads (see e.g. \cite{post-form})

-Here, $\Psi^{(+)}_i(t)$ is the exact solution of the full Schr\"odinger equation (whose Hamiltonian includes all the interactions) which satisfies the 'incoming' boundary condition.
-Further, $\chi_f(t)$ is the final asymptotic state, which is a solution of the Schr\"odinger equation with the corresponding asymptotic Hamiltonian (which must not contain the interaction $ \hat{ V } $ entering Eq. (\ref{amplitude_exact}).)
+Here, $\Psi^{(+)}_i(t)$ is the exact solution of the full Schr\"odinger equation (whose Hamiltonian $\hat{H}$ includes all the interactions) which satisfies the 'incoming' boundary condition.
+Further, $\chi_f(t)$ is the final asymptotic state, which is a solution of the Schr\"odinger equation with the corresponding asymptotic Hamiltonian $\hat{H}_f $.

 The process under consideration is a four-body problem which is quite difficult to handle.
 Therefore, we shall treat this process (in approximate manner) as an effectively three-body problem in which the antiproton and the initially bound positron are considered as a single body which has a rigid structure and produces a short range potential.